 Changes for 2015

-In 2015, the ATS came out with a minor facelift that includes a new grille and updated front end.
+In 2015, the ATS came out with a minor facelift that includes a new grille and an updated front end.
 It also added more torque to the engine, 4G wi-fi, and wireless cellphone charging.
-For the BMW 3, there are few changes other than the addition of standard Bluetooth.
+For the BMW 3, there are a few changes other than the addition of standard Bluetooth.
 A high-performance M3 model was also added in 2015.